-- 39. ERISA defines "normal retirement age" as age 65, or younger if provided by the pension plan.
-ERISA § 3(24), 29 U.S.C. § 1002(24); see also 26 U.S.C. § 411(a)(8); Treas.
-Reg. § 1.411(a)-7(b). - 40.
-This actuarial equivalence requirement set forth in ERISA § 204(c)(3), 29 U.S.C. § 1054(c)(3), is repeated in the parallel Tax Code provision.
-26 U.S.C. § 411(c)(3).
-The Treasury regulations that construe 26 U.S.C. § 411(c)(3) likewise confirm the actuarial equivalence rule.
-26 C.F.R. § 1.411(c)-1(e) (referring to the "actuarial equivalence" of the participant's accrued benefit in conformance with Treasury regulations). - 41.
-In addition to the valuation rules referenced above, to comply with ERISA and to be considered a qualified trust under the Tax Code, a plan also must comply with certain actuarial equivalence rules.
-26 CFR § 1.401(a)-11(a)(1). - 42.
+- 32. Actuarial equivalence is a computation that is designed to ensure that, all else being equal, all forms of pension payments have the same economic value as each other. - 33.
+Generally, an actuarial equivalence computation considers the expected longevity of participants and their spouses, and an interest rate which reflects the time value of money through a reasonable rate of return based on current market conditions. - 34.
+In order for the economic value of benefits to be equivalent, the assumptions used to perform an actuarial equivalence computation must be reasonable. - 35.
 The Treasury provides reasonable interest rates and mortality tables that are regularly updated.
 See 26 U.S.C. § 417(e)(3).
-These interest rates and mortality tables provide a reference point that ensures actuarial equivalence for the conversion of benefits among different forms. - 43.
-ERISA § 205(a), 29 U.S.C. § 1055(a) requires that pension plans offer married participants the option of receiving a payment stream for their life and their spouse's life after the retiree dies; this is a "joint and survivor annuity."
-ERISA § 205(a)-(d), 29 U.S.C. § 1055(a)-(d). - 44.
+These interest rates and mortality tables provide a reference point that ensures actuarial equivalence for the conversion of benefits among different forms. - 36.
+For a "qualified joint and survivor annuity," ERISA § 205(a), 29 U.S.C. § 1055(a) requires that pension plans offer married participants the option of receiving a payment stream for their life and their spouse's life after the retiree dies; this is a "joint and survivor annuity."
+ERISA § 205(a)-(d), 29 U.S.C. § 1055(a)-(d). - 27.
 ERISA also provides that the joint and survivor annuity shall be "the actuarial equivalent of a single annuity for the life of the participant."
 ERISA §§ 205(d)(1)(B), (d)(2)(A)(ii), 29 U.S.C. §§ 1055(d)(1)(B), 1055(d)(2)(A)(ii) (emphasis added).
-This definition is repeated in the Tax Code provision of ERISA at 26 U.S.C. § 417(b)(2) (defining "Qualified Joint"

-and Survivor Annuity" as "the actuarial equivalent of a single life annuity for the life of the participant") and § 417(g)(2) (defining "Qualified Optional Survivor Annuity" as "the actuarial equivalent of a single life annuity for the life of the participant").

-- 45. Similarly, the Treasury regulations concerning joint and survivor annuities require that a "qualified joint and survivor annuity must be at least the actuarial equivalent of the normal form of life annuity or, if greater, of any optional form of life annuity offered under the plan.
+This definition is repeated in the Tax Code provision of ERISA at 26 U.S.C. § 417(b)(2) (defining "Qualified Joint and Survivor Annuity" as "the actuarial equivalent of a single annuity for the life of the participant") and § 417(g)(1)(B) (defining "Qualified Optional Survivor Annuity" as "the actuarial equivalent of a single annuity for the life of the participant"). - 38.
+Similarly, the Treasury regulations concerning joint and survivor annuities require that a "qualified joint and survivor annuity must be at least the actuarial equivalent of the normal form of life annuity or, if greater, of any optional form of life annuity offered under the plan.

 Equivalence may be determined, on the basis of consistently applied reasonable actuarial factors[.]"

-26 C.F.R. § 1.401(a)-11(b)(2) (emphasis added). - 46.
-Treasury regulations explain this means "in the case of a married participant, the QJSA [Qualified Joint and Survivor Annuity] must be at least as valuable as any other optional form of benefit payable under the plan at the same time."
-26 C.F.R. § 1.401(a)-20 Q&A-16 (emphasis added). - 47.
+26 C.F.R. § 1.401(a)-11(b)(2) (emphasis added).

+- 39. Treasury regulations explain this means "in the case of a married participant, the QJSA [Qualified Joint and Survivor Annuity] must be at least as valuable as any other optional form of benefit payable under the plan at the same time."
+26 C.F.R. § 1.401(a)-20 Q&A-16 (emphasis added). - 40.
 In effect, the default form of pension annuity paid to a married retiree should have the same value as the single life annuity that retiree could have elected and would be paid to that retiree's analogous unmarried co-worker of the same age.